Why is it necessary to have check-ups twice a year?

 Children who snore or grind their teeth tend to have shorter attention spans, become hyperactive and moody in nature, perform poorly at school and have bed wetting tendencies.

-If you're child does snore or grind their teeth, contact Healthy Smile Centre immediately to see an experienced clinician who has an understanding in orofacial orthopaedics.
+If your child does snore or grind their teeth, contact Healthy Smile Centre immediately to see an experienced clinician who has an understanding in orofacial orthopaedics.

 If you notice your teeth becoming mobile or loose it is most likely due to gum disease.
 Gum disease is caused by chronic bacteria causing gum and supportive jaw bone loss.
 As the supportive structures become severely infected, the bacteria cause a foul odour resulting in bad breath.

 Gum disease is easily prevented with proper oral hygiene and twice yearly check-ups.
 The effects of gum disease is unfortunately irreversible but can be halted relatively quickly with correct treatment and management.

 If you think you may have a problem, contact Healthy Smile Centre for a personalised assessment and advice.

 What do I do if my tooth has come out?